 There are bats living in the pyramids of Egypt and at the orange trees of Australia.
-In North America and Europe human beings occasionally share a house or a barn using an entire colony of bats rather than know the critters are there.
+In North America and Europe human beings occasionally share a house or a barn using an entire colony of bats.
 A bat can squeeze through narrow cracks and roost between layers of ceiling and wall.

 Some eat only fruit.
 Some eat both insects and fruit.
-A couple of sorts of bats eat other things-meat , fish, and even flower nectar.
+A couple kinds of bats eat other things like meat , fish, and even flower nectar.

 In Canada and the United States the most recognizable bats are insect eaters, even though there are nectar-feeding bats in Arizona and California.
-Possibly the most best-known fruit bats are the huge flying foxes.
+Possibly the most best-known wildlife control fort lauderdale fl fruit bats are the huge flying foxes.
 In Australia these giant bats have become a serious annoyance to fruit growers.
 They swarm over the orchards, devouring fruit during the nighttime and roosting in the trees by day.

 In India one kind of bat has been seen eating mice, birds, and lizards.
-When captured, the big spear-nosed bats of tropical America will consume nearly anything.
-They’ve been fed bananas, horsemeat, liver, and hamburger.
-They will even eat smaller nerves.
+The big spear-nosed bats of tropical America will consume nearly anything.
+They’ve been fed bananas, horse meat, liver, and hamburger.
+They will even eat smaller bats.

 The bats with the most unusual diets are observed from the tropics.
-Noctilio bats of South and Middle America eat fishes.
-They skim over a lake or pond, yanking their sharp claws through the water to catch little fishes swimming near the surface.
+Noctilio bats of South and Middle America eat fish.
+They skim over a lake or pond, raking their sharp claws through the water to catch little fish swimming near the surface.
 Another type of jungle bats, the small hummingbird bats, eat chiefly the pollen and nectar of flowers.

 Probably the most famous tropical bats are the vampires, found only in South and Middle America. – The vampire bat has inspired legends, superstitions, and terror tales-all of these false.
-A vampire bat does sting other creatures and drinks their blood.
-But, in contrast to the legends, it does not drain its own victims.
-A vampire bat may bite a horse, cow, or goat-or a man-without being detected.
+A vampire bat does bite other creatures and drink their blood.
+A vampire bat may bite a horse, cow, goat, or a man-without being detected.
 Its sharp teeth create a shallow cut.
-Then the bat simply laps up a little amount of blood and flies off.
-The chief threat to the sufferer is infect-ion.
-Vampire bats, in addition to several different species, are famous earners of rabies.
+Then the bat simply licks up a little amount of blood and flies off.
+The chief threat to the sufferer is infection.